pandasoli/bambloo/README.md

 ### How to install Native Messaging hosts

 In the extracted folder there's a file called `install.sh` for Linux, and `install.cmd` for Windows.
+If you prefer a TUI installer, there's the `init.cmd` file inside `win32-tui` for Windows.

 To install the host run this file with the arguments:
 - `--browser <browser name>`